 The Watson College of Education at the University of North Carolina Wilmington

 I joined the faculty of the Watson College of Education at the University of North Carolina Wilmington in 2014.
 At UNCW, I teach graduate courses on law, policy, and finance in higher education.
-I also currently serve as the program coordinator of the Ed.D. in Higher Education Leadership.
+I also currently serve as the program coordinator of the M.Ed. in Higher Education Administration.

 My research examines the political economy and governance of education globally.
 Most recently, I have focused on management, finance, and administration in U. S. public higher education.